Meeting Time: November 03, 2021 at 9:00am HST

 • Default_avatar

-Timothy Moore over 2 years ago
+Timothy Moore about 3 years ago

 Aloha - I urge you to support this legislation.
 I live in a condo community in Napili.
 The discussion of STRs is currently before our board.
 Many of us want to eliminate STRs in our community and for our condo community to be removed from the Minatoya list.
 Many have expressed concern about the erosion of the communities quality of life since STRs.
 Those that want to stay as STRs main concern is that eliminating STRs will lower their property values and the value of their investment, some are concerned about their ability to afford the property without STR income.
 They express no concern for our west side community.
 They consider their investment a business and not a home.
 This is a concerning trend throughout the country.
 I own businesses on the west side that employs over 300 employees.
 Our staff's biggest challenge is finding housing on the west side.
 If we could get all of the STR property back into the full time rental pool, it would help greatly with our housing shortage.
 Thank you all for the work you do and your consideration.
 Mahalo.